nico18sm/Spotify-Clon/README.md

-# Getting Started with Jamming
+# Getting Started with the Spotify Clon

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).